darrenjaworski/coffee-lovers-okc/readme.md

 - do they have wi-fi
 - Use case for coffee: "Hey, it’s Monday morning.
 Need some help getting started? (option 1, shows quick stops/drive thrus) – quick jolt; (option 2, shows places to hang out) – ease into the day; (option 3, shows places that also serve food) – i’m not getting out of bed until 1 p.m.
 - should the app be coffee shop focused even when including tea and misc cafes?
 OKC Cafe.
+- have a rating for each of the cafes. based on atmosphere, flavor, wifi, what else?
+- allow users to vote

 ## What's left for MVP 1.0?